Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Introduction

-Parts of this last proposition were already known and developed in \cite{Mason05},\cite{Wolf:2007tx} and \cite{Adamo:2013tja} as part of a strategy to obtain twistor actions for conformal gravity, anti-self-dual gravity and gravity (this last action being still missing).
-We however give here a new proof that emphasises the role of the connection as a fundamental object and we hope that by framing them in the general perspective of Chiral approach to gravity they will appear in a new light, ie as more than just clever trick to construct Twistor action.
-In particular we hope to make it clear that one can effectively think of the (euclidean)non-linear-graviton theorem as a far reaching generalisation of the description of Einstein Anti-Self-Dual metric in terms of connections.
+Bits and pieces of this last proposition were already known and developed in \cite{Mason05},\cite{Wolf:2007tx} and \cite{Adamo:2013tja} as part of a strategy to obtain twistor actions for conformal gravity, anti-self-dual gravity and gravity (the latter being still missing).
+However, we here give a new proof that emphasises the role of the connection as a fundamental object and we hope that by framing them in the general perspective of chiral approaches to gravity they will appear in a new light, i.e as more than just clever trick to construct twistor action.
+In particular we hope to make it clear that one can effectively think of the (euclidean)non-linear-graviton theorem as a far reaching generalisation of the description of Einstein anti-self-dual metric in terms of connections.

-Our long term view in developing what could be called a "connection approach" to twistor theory, with the 1-form $\gt$ being the main field instead of the almost complex structure, was that it could open new strategies to construct twistor action for gravity.
-However one faces difficulties the we could not overcome.
-We briefly explain in section 4 our work in this direction and why it does not seem to offer a way to a twistor action for gravity.\\
+Our long term view in developing what could be called a `connection approach' to twistor theory, with the 1-form $\gt$ being the main field instead of the almost complex structure, was to open new strategies to construct twistor action for gravity.
+However one faces difficulties that we could not overcome.
+We briefly explain in section \ref{section: Discussion on the would be `Twistor action for Einstein gravity'} our work in this direction and why it does not seem to offer a way to a twistor action for gravity.\\

+In this paper we consistently stick to the Euclidean signature.
+This is for coherence with our results concerning twistor theory which only apply to this signature. \\

-This paper is organised as follows: In section \ref{section: Chiral formulation of gravity} we review chiral formulations of gravity with an emphasis on the general geometric setting underlying any formulation of this type rather than on a particular Lagrangian.
-We especially stress how to write equations for self-dual gravity in this framework and review the pure connection field equations for Einstein anti-self-dual metric and Einstein metric.
-This will serve as a model for our "connection version" of the non-linear-graviton theorem.
-For completeness we gathered in appendix different Lagrangians that belong to the chiral gravity type, some of which might be unfamiliar to the reader.
-They will be also useful when considering the problem of a twistor action for gravity.
+This article is organised as follows: In section \ref{section: Chiral formulation of gravity} we review chiral formulations of gravity with an emphasis on the general geometric setting underlying any formulation of this type rather than on a particular Lagrangian.
+We especially stress how to write equations for self-dual gravity (i.e Einstein anti-self-dual metric) in this framework and review the pure connection field equations for Einstein metric.
+This will serve as a model for our `connection version' of the non-linear-graviton theorem.
+For completeness we gathered in appendix different Lagrangians that belong to the `chiral gravity' type, some of which might be unfamiliar to the reader.
+They will also be useful when considering the problem of a twistor action for gravity.